 S/C does not meaning eating every meal out or cooking every thing yourself.
 'Pimp up' a fresh ready made meal!

-In recent years there has been a growth of little shops opening up specialising in pre-prepared meals 'Plats Preparat'.
-These can be great value to take back to your holiday home to enjoy there and in picknicks.
-These meals will be home made ( you'll probbaly see the kitchen from the counter ).
+Pre-prepared meals 'Plats Preparat'.
+These can be great value to take back to your holiday home to enjoy there and for picnics These meals will be home made ( you'll probbaly see the kitchen from the counter ).
 With some places offering 2 or 3 courses as a "until we run out" (hasta la fin) special .
-The portion sizes means with bread you'll will have enough for two and a meal for less than 10€.
-The dishes will be visible so you can choose with your eyes too!
+The portion sizes means with bread you'll have enough for two and a meal for less than 10€.
+The dishes will be on show so you can choose with your eyes too!

 Supermarkets are increasingly offering local dishes in chill cabinets.
-They won't be as good as the specialist shops,but still very tasty and good value.
+They won't be as good as the specialist shops,but still tasty and good value base.